aditishenoy/100-days-of-code/R2-log.md

 ### Day 7: July 19
 R2D07 - Entered my first competition on Kaggle today!
 Just started getting familiar with kernels and began with some basic visualisation.
 Additionally learnt about oop in python and studied loss, cost function & gradient descent.
 Got a lot done today! 💪💪 #100DaysOfCode

+### Day 8: July 20
+R2D08 - Worked with filling missing values in features in a new kaggle kernel today! #100DaysOfCode